 Medicaid Member Experience Council

-The Wisconsin Medicaid Member Experience Council (MMEC) is a new group of people with experience using Medicaid.
+The Wisconsin Medicaid Member Experience Council (MMEC) is a group of people with experience using Medicaid.
 It’s a space to help make it better.
-MMEC ambassadors will connect with decision makers to tell us what’s working, and what’s not.
+The group advises the Wisconsin Department of Health Services (DHS) and keeps us focused on our members.
+The goal is to make Wisconsin Medicaid the best it can be.

 Nobody knows Medicaid better than our members.
-Together, we’ll talk about how Medicaid coverage is working, what gaps there are, and how we can fix them.
+Together, the MMEC and DHS talk about how Medicaid coverage is working, what gaps there are, and how we can fix them.
+This includes looking at:

 Additions and changes to covered services